An optimal control model of mosquito reduction management in a dengue endemic region: The mathematical model

-as the feasible set of solutions.
-It is intuitively believed that the higher $\uu$ plugged into the model, the lesser the number of all classes.
-On the other hand, the lesser $\uu$, the more the population tends to explosion.
-The more $\uu$ means that a policy maker needs to spend more fund, otherwise there will be no significant reduction to the mosquito population size.
-Given positive trade-off constants $\omega_{\xx,\{1,\cdots,5\}}$ and $\omega_{\uu,\{1,2\}}$, the following objective functional accommodates the necessity of balancing situation between significant population reduction and limitation of fund:
+as the set of feasible states.
+It is intuitively believed that the higher $u$ imposed to the model, the smaller the population size.
+On the other hand, the smaller $u$, the larger the population size.
+The larger $u$ means that a policy maker needs to spend more funds, otherwise there will be no significant reduction to the mosquito population size.
+Given positive trade-off constants $\omega_{x,\{1,\cdots,5\}}$ and $\omega_{u,\{1,2\}}$, the following objective functional accommodates the necessity of balancing the situation between significant population reduction and limitation of funds: